 - Another option is Divinis (Týnská 1053/21, 110 00 Staré Město) an Italian restaurant with fantastic decor and a great degustation menu for 2,900 CZK (115 €) including quality wine.

-Best Cafés and Breakfasts in Prague
+Where to Eat in Prague: Best Cafés and Breakfasts in Prague

 - If you’re looking for a nice cup of specialty coffee, check out Original Coffee (Betlémská 12, 110 00 Staré Město), a hip roastery that also serves delicious treats.
 They also sell accessories that are a nice addition if you are a coffee fanatic.

 - If you’re in the Prague Castle area and want to have a good coffee, light breakfast or lunch and indulge your sweet tooth in some seriously good pralines and chocolate cakes, then head to Prague Chocolate Café Bistro (44 Nerudova Malá Strana).
 Friendly service too.